wp-plugins/content-aware-sidebars/readme.txt

 Note the exposure setting as it determines whether the selected rules apply to archives, singulars or both.

+= All content items are not listed in the sidebar editor?

+For the plugin to scale better such that sites with a lot of content can use it, only the 20 recent items are listed for each type of content in the sidebar editor (excluding items previously selected when updating a sidebar).
+To find and select the rest, simply use the search function above the list.

+Note that only public, private and scheduled items are displayed.

 = How do I use display_ca_sidebar( $args )? =

 This function is optional and handles all sidebars that are set to be handled manually.
 It can be inserted anywhere on your site in any quantity, either as it is, or with the following parameters: